 West Coast Poutine

-This creative take on a Canadian classic by our friend and member Steve W., incorporates our wild, lake caught arctic char and our fresh mussels which are grilled to perfection in this delicious comfort dish.
+This creative take on a classic Canadian poutine by our friend and member Steve W., incorporates our wild, lake-caught arctic char and fresh mussels which are grilled to perfection.
+A delicious and comforting dish!

 He notes that when he cooks the fish, he usually trims it up so it looks nice for presentation.
 Then he keeps all the assorted fish trimming in the freezer for later use.